-Option name Required Default Description OutputFile X session.fld Output filename.
-If no extension is provided, it is assumed as .fld OutputFrequency × NumSteps Number of timesteps after which output is written, $M$ .
-Modules X FieldConvert modules to run, separated by a white space.
+Option name Required Default Description OutputFile Х session.fld Output filename.
+If no extension is provided, it is assumed as .fld OutputFrequency Х NumSteps Number of timesteps after which output is written, M .
+Modules × FieldConvert modules to run, separated by a white space.
+OutputStartTime X 0 Specifies the simulation time at which to start writing checkpoint files.